 What is the importance of graphic design to our lives

 With the development of science and technology, the pace of development of graphic design is becoming more and more important in life, and it can even be said to be indispensable, and it reflects all aspects of life.

-So, how important is the impact of graphic design on our lives, how significant is it for the development of the company and the society?
+So, how important is the impact of graphic design on our lives, and how significant is it for the development of the company and society?
 Graphic design is to express ideas in the form of graphics.

 Different basic graphics can be combined into images on a plane according to certain rules, and they can also be created by hand.
 The three-dimensional sense of graphic design is not a real three-dimensional space, but merely an illusion formed by the role of graphics in guiding people's vision.

 1. The impact of graphic design on business and life

 Modern business development cannot be developed without graphic design.
 The start of modern business cannot be separated from publicity and promotion, development cannot be separated from network marketing, and both aspects cannot be separated from graphic design.

 Graphically designed pages and pictures are well-made, which play a role in attracting consumers' attention.
 Design is the separation and reorganization of multiple elements, which means to reappear in the best form and finally return to the public view.